mmarkdown/mmark/Syntax.md

 :   The `<br>` tag is detected and converted into a hard break.

 Unicode:
-:   Just the Unicode characters, the renderer takes care of putting these in between `<u>` tags.
+:   Just type the Unicode characters, the renderer takes care of putting these in between `<u>` tags.

 ### HTML5 Output